Logo Futurismo

 @bruno5979 | Diving at Portas do Mar pools, also called Pesqueiro

 Right next to the center of Ponta Delgada city, it is possible to take a dip in the Atlantic.
-This pool is where people who work in the city go when they want to lay in the sun on their lunch break or right after work.
-When it is sunny, the pool can get a bit crowded, but every day early in the morning, you can find the same few people enjoying a quiet and refreshing beginning of the day.
+This pool is where people who work in the town go to relax in the sun during their lunch break or right after work.
+When it is sunny, the pool can get a bit crowded, but every day, early in the morning, you can find the same few people enjoying a quiet and refreshing beginning of the day.

 David Rodrigues | Ribeira Quente with Praia do Fogo on the left corner

 At this beautiful sandy beach near Furnas, you can find some hydrothermal underwater springs that turn the water a bit warmer.
-Ribeira Quente is a nice little village between the sea and the mountains.
+Ribeira Quente is a charming village nestled between the sea and the mountains.
 It is known to have the best chicken wings in São Miguel.

 Ilhéu de Vila Franca do Campo